 Remember a few years ago when airline ticket fares increased dramatically due to surcharges which were added quickly in response to sharply rising fuel costs?
 Even though fuel prices have moderated substantially, many, if not most, of the higher fares are here to stay.
 And yet such pricing practices, dubbed “asymmetric pricing” by academics, seem to be less prevalent in other parts of the world.
 For example, similar fuel surcharges were revoked in Japan and the Philippines.

-David Hardesty and Brian Murtha have recently been appointed to the Editorial Review Board of the Journal of Services Research.
+David Hardesty has been appointed to the Editorial Review Board of the Journal of Consumer Research.

 The Journal of Consumer Research publishes scholarly research that describes and explains consumer behavior.
 Empirical, theoretical, and methodological articles spanning fields such as psychology, marketing, sociology, economics, communications, and anthropology are featured in this interdisciplinary journal.

 The department of Marketing and Supply chain is proud to announce that they are ranked as a UTD Worldwide Top 50 and UTD North America Top 50 research department according to the latest 2015-2018 publication rankings.
 The department is currently ranked #49 Worldwide and #44 in North America among marketing departments.
 Our hope is we can rise even higher over the coming months and years.
 Congratulations to everyone in the marketing department!

 Dan Sheehan's manuscript titled "“In-Store Spending Dynamics: How Budgets Invert Relative Spending Patterns Within a Single Shopping Trip" has been accepted for publication at the Journal of Consumer Research, an elite marketing outlet.
 Congratulations to Dan!